fabianmichael/kirby-markdown-field/README.md

 > You **must** run the build process before pushing the repo, or else the hot-reload code will prevent it from working in any install.

+## Migration Guide

+## From version 2 to 3

+- The `pagelink` button was removed in favor of a generic `link` button that supports all link types

-## 7. Migrating from Version 1
+## From version 1 to 2

-- Setting available **headline levels** now works a bit differently, see [3.3.
-Buttons](#33-buttons).
+- Setting available **headline levels** now works a bit differently, see [3.3 Buttons](#33-buttons).
 This was necessary to allow for multiple, configurable dropdowns in the future/extensions.
 - The `horizontal-rule` button was renamed to `hr`.
 - The `modals` option has been removed.
 Clicking the link button will always display a modal.
 - The `link` and `email` buttons have been merged into a single popup.